ibexa/documentation-user/docs/content_management/translate_content.md

 The tab lists all translation services that have been [configured by the developer]([[= developer_doc =]]/multisite/translations_management/configure_translations_management/#configure-translation-providers).
 Each service shows its name, vendor, and whether it is enabled.
 Disabled services do not appear as choices in the **Create a new translation** modal.

+!!! note "Permission to use AI actions"

+    AI-based translation services require that policies related to [AI actions](work_with_ai_actions.md) are assigned to user roles.
+    If an editor can't see AI-based services in the dropdown on the **Create a new translation** modal, check if the right permissions are granted in their role definition.

 #### Language pairs